briglx/AzureBillingReports/recipes/README.md

-# Azure Cost Optimization Recipies
+# Azure Cost Optimization Recipes

-Azure Cost Optimization Recipies is a collection of reports built on top of a common dataset.
+Azure Cost Optimization Recipes is a collection of reports built on top of a common dataset.

-The Recipies include:
+The Recipes include:

 - Sample Reports
 - Common Data Sets
 - Development Environment

 > ## Quick Start
-> Jump to the [Quick Start](#QuickStart) to start looking at the sample recipie reports
+> Jump to the [Quick Start](#QuickStart) to start looking at the sample recipe reports

 # Sample Reports

 Create a new report using the common data set using the development environment.

 - Start the local Sql Database docker image
-- Open the `RecipiesReport.pbit` template
+- Open the `RecipesReport.pbit` template
 - Point to the Database

 # Common Data Set